 Monitor relationship between Sweet Pea and City of Bozeman

-Attend meetings as needed to represent Sweet Pea in regards to use of Lindley Park for the Festival

-Submit reports to Sweet Pea Board as appropriate

 Monitor progress on use of allocated park improvement funds and report to the Board

 Follow City business on parks, i.e. in relation to Sweet Pea and its use of Lindley Park

-Meet with City Parks personnel (Thom White and Jamie Saitta), Sweet Pea Physical Arrangements, and Executive Director for review of Festival in regards to Lindley Park

 Be an ambassador for the Festival; recruit Festival-time volunteers and potential board member candidates

-Keep Division Coordinator apprised of your progress and include him/her on documents sent to the Exec.
-Director for review and approval

-Attend Sweet Pea Board meetings when possible
+Attend Sweet Pea Board meetings

 Review all meeting minutes for accuracy and to keep up with what’s going on if a meeting is missed.